-The Joint Programme may not be optimally leveraging and coordinating the resources of the entire United Nations system due to the lack of formal cosponsorship with specific United Nations entities; for example, ensuring services for migrants.
-It also needs to strengthen its role in core areas such as human rights protection, where progress across countries is highly disparate and, in many contexts, is eroding and is setting back efforts to ensure access to services, particularly for key populations identified in the UNAIDS 2016-2021 Strategy; these include men who have sex with men, sex workers, people who inject drugs, prisoners and transgender people, as well as women and refugees.
-Major opportunities to address these shortcomings lie in strengthening working arrangements at country, regional and global levels with United Nations entities that have the required mandates and capabilities, such as the International Organization for Migration and the Office of the United Nations High Commissioner for Human Rights.
+The Joint Programme may not be optimally leveraging and coordinating the resources of the entire UN system for lack of formal cosponsorship with specific UN entities, for example in ensuring services for migrants.
+It also needs to strengthen its role in core areas such as human rights protection, where progress across countries is highly disparate, and in many contexts is eroding which is setting back efforts to ensure access to services, particularly for key populations identified in the UNAIDS Strategy-including men who have sex with men, sex workers, people who inject drugs, prisoners and transgender people-as well as women and refugees.
+Major opportunities to address these shortcomings lie in strengthening working arrangements at country, regional and global levels with UN entities that have the required mandates and capabilities, such as the International Organization for Migration (IOM) and the Office of the United Nations High Commissioner for Human Rights (OHCHR).

-Furthermore, opportunities to optimize the multisectoral strength of the United Nations for the AIDS response, particularly in the context of the SDGs and QCPR, lie in expanding joint work between Joint UN Teams on AIDS and non-HIV-specific teams of both its Cosponsors and other United Nations organizations at country and regional levels, within the framework of the Resident Coordinator System.
-Identifying mechanisms to incentivize and solidify such working arrangements in a flexible and time-bound manner will be critical to maintaining AIDS high on the United Nations agenda and driving the Fast-Track response, especially as the number of Cosponsor staff with HIV-specific capacities declines.
-Some RSTs have begun moving in this direction; lessons from their experience should inform more systematic efforts across UNAIDS.
+Furthermore, opportunities to optimize the multisectoral strength of the UN for the AIDS response, particularly in the context of the SDGs and QCPR, lie in expanding joint work between Joint UN Teams on AIDS and non-HIV-specific teams of both its Cosponsors and other UN organizations at country and regional level, within the framework of the Resident Coordinator system.
+Identifying mechanisms to incentivize and solidify such working arrangements in a flexible and time-bound manner will be critical to maintaining AIDS high on the UN agenda and driving the Fast-Track response, especially as the number of Cosponsor staff with HIV-specific capacities decline.
+Some Regional Support Teams have begun moving in this direction; lessons from their experience should inform more systematic efforts across UNAIDS.